chao92/GAN-AAE/README.md

 # GAN-AAE
+## Step 1
+Transfrom the raw dataset with the code in preprocess folder
+## Step 2
+Use the tranformed input to do label prediction
+## Step 3
-## First Run GAN to do label prediction, then feed the generated output to AAE.
+Feed the generated output to AAE